Fort Cooper State Park

 Fort Cooper State Park is one of Florida’s stunning, natural treasures.
 The park consists of more than 700 acres of trails and wildlife and is part of the Great Florida Birding Trail.

 What Makes the Park Special

 The park is a beautiful refuge for unusual plants and endangered species of animals.
-Five miles of guided paths provide areas for viewing wildlife and birds native to the region.
+Five miles of guided paths provide areas for viewing wildlife, butterflies, and birds native to the region.
 The Withlacoochee State Park is connected to Fort Cooper State Park by a paved path.
 The Seminole Heritage Trail is a one and a half-mile path featuring four kiosks that tell the story of the Seminole people and why the park was built.
 The displays feature: